JonasEngelen84/Booking-Simulator/README.md

  dotnet run

-License
+⚖ License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under a proprietary license.
+See the LICENSE file for details.